synnea/JCSC-website-1st-milestone/README.md

 The original mockup shows several important differences to the finished product.
 Here are some of the most important differences, and why the finished product varies from the mockup:

 * The original desing did not contain a "Past Events" section.
-This was included later to serve the technical requirement of including iframes in the website, as well as giving further information to the user.
+This was included later to serve the technical requirement of including iframes in the website.
+I also realized it fulfilled a user need to get a better idea of offerings, and capture the younger segment better by including some "hip" Japanese music.
 * The monthly meetup was originally given a lot more page real estate with its own distinct section.
-In the finished product, it is represented in a card, similar to all the other events, for visual symmetry.
+In the finished product, it is represented in a card, similar to all the other events.
+This was chosen for visual symmetry.
 Instead, in order to visually emphasize its uniqueness, it was given a green button that spells 'Free!'
 * The footer originally contained an address and phone number.
 This was later removed.
 The reason for that is that the idea to include a .pdf brochure of upcoming events came later in the development process.
-Additionally, since our target is young and cosmopolitan, a phone number is less needed these days.
+Additionally, since our target is young and cosmopolitan, a phone number is less essential.
 Also, since JCSC doesn't have a fixed office building, an address was likewise judged superfluous.

 ### Surface Plane